ASD-Blueprint/desktop.gov.au/program/engagement/prepare-and-design.md

 timeline:
 - title: Step 1 – Articulate your mission and strategy
   body: |
-     Using a Strategy Analysis Tool, your strategy partner vendor can facilitate workshops to enable you to articulate your agency’s mission and strategy as part of your blueprint benefit realisation plan.
+     Using a Strategy Analysis Tool, your strategy partner vendor can facilitate workshops to enable you to articulate your agency's mission and strategy as part of your blueprint benefit realisation plan.
 A people, process and technology (POPIT) assessment can also be conducted to support to you to understand the business and ICT environment that your agency operates in.

-- title: Step 2 – Assess your agency’s business change and technical (environment) maturity
+- title: Step 2 – Assess your agency's business change and technical (environment) maturity
   body: |
      Assess the benefits, risks and change maturity associated with adopting a Modern Workplace with the support of your strategy partner.
 A technology assessment will help you to understand your roadmap, technology maturity and environment including your applications, licensing, hardware, peripherals and technical support.
 A change maturity assessment will also enable you to determine the scale and scope of the business change as well as identify areas of risk from a change management perspective.